 To make the request in writing, please contact:

 What if I don’t want information about me shared with others?

 If you do not want your information to be used for purposes beyond providing your care you can choose to opt out.
 If you wish to do so, please inform your GP practice and they will mark your choice in your medical record.
 You can opt out of your data being used for some purposes.
 You can withdraw your opt-out choice at any time by informing your GP practice.
 More information is available on NHS Digital Your personal information choices.

 There are two types of opt-outs available at different levels.
 These include:

 Type 1 opt-out

-For further information and support relating to Type 2 opt-outs please contact NHS Digital on:
+For further information and support about national data opt-outs you can contact NHS Digital: